Nekuso/Nekuso/README.md

 ## 🚀About Me

 - 👨‍💻 I am basically a junior front end developer and also interested in DevOps, Machine Learning & Cloud Computing
-- 😁 I am always open to learn new things and currently learning about React.
+- 😁 I am always open to learn new things and currently learning about Typescript.
 - 🥅 2022 Goals: Keep learning and keep contributing
 - ⚡ Fun fact: I love to make cinematic videos and workout🦾